kevinkevin556/SRDV/EDA Examining Distributions/One Quantitative Variable/README.md

     - An outlier might indicate a **mistake** in the data (like a typo, or a measuring error),
         - it **should be corrected if possible or else removed from the data before calculating** summary statistics or making inferences from the data (and the reason for the mistake should be investigated).

+Note that this example provides more intuition about variability by interpreting small variability as consistency, and large variability as lack of consistency.
+Also, through this example we learned that the center of the distribution is more meaningful as a typical value for the distribution when there is little variability (or, as statisticians say, little "noise") around it.
+When there is large variability, the center loses its practical meaning as a typical value.